Katalyst99/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## 0x09.
 Web infrastructure design
+* The collection of hardware, software, network resources, and services required for the operation and management of a web-based application or website.
+* Importance of `Web infrastructure design`: Verifies the availability, performance, security, and scalability of web services.
 ## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: